danangsugiartogt/Chess3D/README.md

 ## 🎈 Usage <a name="usage"></a>

-Feel free to clone and use it as you want.
+- Feel free to clone and use it as you want.
+- You need to install Universal RP package, before run the game.
+You can find that package in Package Manager.
+Window > Package Manager > Unity Registry > Universal RP.

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [Unity3D](https://www.unity.com/) - Game Engine
 - [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) - Programming Language
+- [URP] - Universal Render Pipeline

 ## ✍️ Authors <a name = "authors"></a>